RubixML/Server/README.md

 ```

 #### Async Clients
-Clients that implement the Async Client interface have asynchronous versions of all the command methods.
-All asynchronous methods return a [Promises/A+](https://promisesaplus.com/) promise that resolves to the return value of the response.
+Clients that implement the Async Client interface have asynchronous versions of all the standard client methods.
+All asynchronous methods return a [Promises/A+](https://promisesaplus.com/) object that resolves to the return value of the response.

 ```php
 public predictAsync(Dataset $dataset) : Promise